-DHCS utilizes the data collected to develop the new rate methodology.
+Triennially, DHCS utilizes the data collected to develop the clinical laboratory reimbursement rates.
 The following represents the steps taken in the determination of the average of the lowest rate.

-DHCS uses the range of rates that fall between zero and eighty percent of the calculated California specific Medicare rate.
-(Note: Medi-Cal does not have the authority to reimburse above eighty percent of the Medicare rate.
-Rates exceeding this threshold were excluded.)
+DHCS uses the range of rates that fall between zero and one-hundred fifty percent of the calculated California specific Medicare rate.

 To ensure that requirements of the provisions of statute continue to be met, DHCS will collect third-party payer rate and utilization data every three years, beginning in 2019, from clinical laboratory or laboratory services providers.
-Rates are required to be calculated based on the prior year’s data and application of the new methodology will be limited to those codes meeting either of the two thresholds.
+Beginning on July 1, 2020, and every years thereafter, rates are required to be calculated based on the prior year’s data and application of the methodology will be limited to those codes meeting either of the two thresholds.
 DHCS will continue to monitor the thresholds and methodology and make changes as necessary to comply with the law, access requirements, and account for other operational or programmatic issues.

 Questions or comments can be submitted to the DHCS Clinical Laboratory email box: